cogneon/lernos-zettelkasten/en/src/1-3-lernOS-Flow.md

-## lernOS Flow - Arbeitsablauf für modernes Arbeiten und Lernen
+## lernOS Flow - Workflow for modern working and learning

-Mit [Flow](https://de.wikipedia.org/wiki/Flow_(Psychologie)) wird das als beglückend erlebte Gefühl eines mentalen Zustand bezeichnet, bei dem du konzentriert bist und völlig in einer Tätigkeit aufgehst.
-Im Flow gibt es eine gute Balance zwischen den Anforderungen der Tätigkeit und den eigenen Fähigkeiten, so dass weder Überforderung noch Unterforderung auftreten.
-Um in unserer schnellen und komplexen Lebens- und Arbeitswelt Konzentration und Fokussierung zusammenzubringen, braucht es dafür ein gutes System, mit dem man in der Lage ist sich selbst zu organisieren.
+Flow](https://de.wikipedia.org/wiki/Flow_(Psychologie)) refers to the feeling of a mental state experienced as blissful, in which you are concentrated and completely absorbed in an activity.
+In flow, there is a good balance between the demands of the activity and one's own abilities, so that there is neither overload nor underload.
+In order to bring concentration and focus together in our fast and complex world of life and work, you need a good system for this, with which you are able to organize yourself.

-Für den lernOS Flow sind deswegen auf 13-wöchige Zyklen, die in Anlehnung an [Scrum](https://scrumguides.org) **lernOS Sprints** genannt werden.
-Jeder Sprint beginnt mit Planung und Zielfindung (Woche 0) und endet mit einer Retrospektive (Woche 12).
-Als Rhythmus bieten sich die vier Quartale eines Jahres an, das kannst du aber an deine Vorliebe anpassen.
+For the lernOS Flow are therefore on 13-week cycles, which are called **lernOS Sprints** in the style of [Scrum](https://scrumguides.org).
+Each sprint begins with planning and goal setting (week 0) and ends with a retrospective (week 12).
+The four quarters of a year are a good rhythm, but you can adapt this to your preference.

 ![lernOS Sprint](images/lernOS-Sprint.png)

-Der lernOS Flow ist ein Arbeitsablauf, den Wissensarbeiter_innen und Lebenslang Lernende für ihr Selbstorganisation verwenden können.
-Hierfür wird auf Praxis-erprobte Methoden und Ansätze zurückgegriffen:
+The lernOS Flow is a workflow that knowledge workers and lifelong learners can use for their self-organization.
+For this purpose, practice-proven methods and approaches are used:

-1. **Objektives & Key Results (OKR)** für zielgerichtetes und fokussiertes Arbeiten und Lernen durch die Definition von Lernzielen und gewünschten Ergebnissen (s.a.
-[OKR](https://rework.withgoogle.com/guides/set-goals-with-okrs/steps/introduction/) bei Google).
+1. **Objectives & Key Results (OKR)** for goal-oriented and focused work and learning by defining learning objectives and desired outcomes (see also [OKR](https://rework.withgoogle.com/guides/set-goals-with-okrs/steps/introduction/) at Google).
-2. **Getting Things Done (GTD)** für produktives und stressfreies Arbeiten und Lernen, indem die Selbstorganisation durch einen 5-Schritte-Prozess strukturiert wird (s.a.
-[GTD](https://gettingthingsdone.com) von David Allen).
+2. **Getting Things Done (GTD)** for productive and stress-free working and learning by structuring self-organization through a 5-step process (see also [GTD](https://gettingthingsdone.com) by David Allen).
-3. **Working Out Loud (WOL)** für das offene Teilen von Arbeitsergebnissen im Netzwerk und das Erzählen von Hintergrundgeschichten (s.a.
-[WOL Definition](https://thebryceswrite.com/2010/11/29/when-will-we-work-out-loud-soon/) von Bryce Williams, [WOL Circle Guides](https://workingoutloud.com/de/fur-dich) von John Stepper).
+3. **Working Out Loud (WOL)** for openly sharing work results across the network and telling backstories (see also [WOL Definition](https://thebryceswrite.com/2010/11/29/when-will-we-work-out-loud-soon/) by Bryce Williams, [WOL Circle Guides](https://workingoutloud.com/de/fur-dich) by John Stepper).

-Im Diagramm zum lernOS Flow kannst du die Elemente aus den einzelnen Methoden anhand der farblichen Markierung erkennen (OKR: rot, GTD: grün, WOL: blau):
+In the lernOS Flow diagram, you can see the elements from each method by the color coding (OKR: red, GTD: green, WOL: blue):

 ![](./images/lernOS-for-You-Flow.png)

-Das Bild ist am besten von links nach rechts zu lesen.
-Es gibt zwei mögliche Startpunkte (grüne Kreise) und einen Endpunkt (roter Kreis).
-Mit dem unteren Startpunkt befasst man sich eher mit dem kurzfristigen und operativen Umgang mit Wissen und Lernen.
-Der obere Startpunkt bildet die langfristige und strategische Perspektive ab (s.a.
-[GTD - The 6 Horizons of Focus](https://gettingthingsdone.com/2011/01/the-6-horizons-of-focus/)).
+The image is best read from left to right.
+There are two possible starting points (green circles) and one end point (red circle).
+With the lower starting point, one is more concerned with the short-term and operational handling of knowledge and learning.
+The upper starting point maps the long-term and strategic perspective (see also [GTD - The 6 Horizons of Focus](https://gettingthingsdone.com/2011/01/the-6-horizons-of-focus/)).

-**ProTip:** wenn du privat oder beruflich mit Microsoft 365 arbeitest, findest du im Anhang die Microsoft 365 Edition des lernOS Flows.
+**ProTip:** if you work privately or professionally with Microsoft 365, you will find the Microsoft 365 edition of the lernOS flow in the appendix.

 <script src="https://giscus.app/client.js"
         data-repo="cogneon/lernos-zettelkasten"